Guide to Rules of Tennis Serve | Improve Your Game

 Tennis is a sport of strategy and skill, and the scoring system plays a pivotal role in the structure of the game.
 Every great match starts with love-all and ends in glory.

 Beginning at 0-0, or love-all, each player serves twice before points start to count.
-Points are scored when the opponent fails to keep the ball in play—known as a ‘fault’.
+Points are scored when the opponent fails to keep the ball in play— known as fault.
 The player can win a point by either hitting the ball into the court and beyond their opponent’s reach or forcing them to commit a fault.

 Every time a point is won, players receive 15, 30, and 40 points for their score, depending on whether their score is 0-15, 15-30 or 30-40.
 If both players have an equal score of 40-40 then it’s an advantage either way—scores that follow are known as deuce and the player with the advantage has to score two more points consecutively to emerge victoriously.